 The truth the whole truth and nothing but the truth

 Now this could be true, but it is only a piece of fiction.

 Only this week I was “interviewing” a trainer for delivery of a course and they did not know they could not use music, or certain “instruments or questionnaires” as they were subject to copyright.
-Their belief was why pay £20 each when i have types up my own!
+Their belief was why pay £20 each when I have typed up my own!
 I suspect the copyright owner would not take the same view.